Protecting Your Rights

 At Nichols & Green PLLC, our criminal defense attorney have been dealing with domestic assault and battery cases in Fairfax County and elsewhere in northern Virginia for many years.
 Let our lawyers help protect you from becoming another statistic.
 Domestic assault cases are some of the hardest cases to prosecute.
 Never assume you will be found guilty.
 We have years of experience, cross-examining witnesses and going to trial.

-Contact a Prince William County Domestic Assault and Battery Attorney
+Contact a Fairfax VA Domestic Assault and Battery Attorney Today

 Contact the Fairfax domestic violence defense attorney of Nichols & Green PLLC for a free, confidential consultation about your situation.
 We will listen to your side of the story, answer your questions and explain your legal rights and options.